wizardishungry/jonwillia.ms/_posts/2024-04-09-cilanto-corn-black-bean-salad.md

 - *Dry black beans*.
 Canned beans work but it's not the same without the *cumin*.
 - *Greek yogurt*.
 I use Fage, the firmer texture is really superior.
 - A big ass *red onion*.
-- 4 to 8 *jalepeños*.
+- 4 to 8 *jalapeños*.
 Depends on how spicy you like it.
 - *Olive oil* or some other kind of oil for frying the tortillas.
 - A cup of *sugar*.
 - 2 or 3 ears of *corn*.
 I've used frozen corn and it threw the whole taste off; beware.